CIBC-Internal/python/Doc/library/types.rst

    The type of user-defined functions and functions created by :keyword:`lambda`  expressions.

+   .. audit-event:: function.__new__ code types.FunctionType

+   The audit event only occurs for direct instantiation of function objects, and is not raised for normal compilation.

 .. data:: GeneratorType

-   The type of :term:`generator`-iterator objects, produced by calling a generator function.
+   The type of :term:`generator`-iterator objects, created by generator functions.

+.. data:: CoroutineType

+   The type of :term:`coroutine` objects, created by :keyword:`async def` functions.

+   .. versionadded:: 3.5

-.. data:: CodeType
+.. data:: AsyncGeneratorType

+   The type of :term:`asynchronous generator`-iterator objects, created by asynchronous generator functions.

+   .. versionadded:: 3.6

+.. class:: CodeType(**kwargs)

-   .. index:: builtin: compile
+   .. index:: pair: built-in function; compile

-   The type for code objects such as returned by :func:`compile`.
+   The type of :ref:`code objects <code-objects>` such as returned by :func:`compile`.

+   .. audit-event:: code.__new__ code,filename,name,argcount,posonlyargcount,kwonlyargcount,nlocals,stacksize,flags types.CodeType

+   Note that the audited arguments may not match the names or positions required by the initializer.
+The audit event only occurs for direct instantiation of code objects, and is not raised for normal compilation.

+.. data:: CellType

+   The type for cell objects: such objects are used as containers for a function's free variables.

+   .. versionadded:: 3.8

 .. data:: MethodType